 Beyond the tax savings, a prescribed rate loan strategy coupled with a discretionary family trust has several attractive features.
 (A discretionary trust means the trustees determine how distributions are made.)

 - Flexibility: The beneficiary or beneficiaries of the family trust might include a spouse, adult children, parents, or even minor children, grandchildren, nieces and nephews.
 The trust distributions can change from year to year depending on the needs and tax situations of each of the beneficiaries.

 - Low cost: The cost to establish a family trust is small relative to the potential income tax savings, particularly if the strategy is maintained over many years.

-- Control: The lender retains control over the promissory note, which allows them to recall the loan at any time.
+- Control: The lender retains control over the promissory note, which allows them to recall the loan or a portion of the loan at any time.
 This might be because the lender needs the funds, or the income-splitting strategy is no longer effective — for example, if young beneficiaries have grown up, started earning their own income, and are no longer low-income beneficiaries.

-- Estate planning: Upon the death of the lender, the promissory note belongs to the lender’s estate and the loan would be recalled by the lender’s executor.
+- Estate planning: Upon the death of the lender, the promissory note belongs to the lender’s estate and the loan could be recalled by the lender’s executor, or distributed to a beneficiary of the lender's estate — their spouse for example.
 The trust can be maintained if desired.
 This may minimize probate and estate administration costs.

-What’s more, the rate in force when the loan is established will remain in effect for as long as the loan is outstanding, even if general interest rates rise.
-This means that if you establish a prescribed rate loan today, when the rate is just 1%, that low interest rate will be in effect for as long as the loan is in place.
+The rate in force when the loan is established will remain in effect for as long as the loan is outstanding, even if general interest rates rise.
+This means that if you establish a prescribed rate loan today, when the rate is just 2%, that low interest rate will be in effect for as long as the loan is in place.